rpa-tomorrow/rpa-tomorrow/docs/automation_module.md

     followup = StringFollowup(question, callback)
     return followup
 ```

-Example how to call the followup question
+Example how to call the followup question from the method `prepare_processed`

 ```
-# If a time is not found then ask a followup qustion for it.
+# If a time is not found then ask a followup question for it.
 if not isinstance(when, datetime):
     return self.prompt_date()
 ```